jacobra19/css-guide/README.md

 **[example 2](https://codepen.io/dixita0607/pen/LQNoOL)**

 ### **rem**

-* relative to the root element
+* A relative unit, like em, but it is always relative to the "root" element (i.e. :root {}) rather than using the cascade like em does.
 ```
-html{
+:root{
     font-size: 20px;
 }
 ```